giantswarm/docs/src/content/reference/app-configuration/index.md

 The previous hello-world-app examples could be configured by the following YAML files using the Web Interface.
 Notice that no ConfigMap or Secret metadata is required.
-You only have to supply the `values` part as a valid yaml file, with no encoding.
+You only have to supply the `values` part as a valid YAML file, with no encoding.

 #### hello-world user values example: